How HGH May Help PSSD and

 I must say, I admire the honesty on this site and the depth of information and of course the customer interaction you have.
 I was looking around at other HGH sites and alarm bells rang as the information was very vague with little information or history of the makers and most just had amino acid ingredients that I've got in my supplements at home.
 Then I find this site and it's got nothing to hide and helps justify my decision not to trust those other companies which is good because they look very slick and convincing to the unsuspected.

 Follow-up answer: Thanks for the nice words regarding our web site.
-Since the beginning I have striven to make sure we provide only honest information about HGH and anti-aging therapies.
+Since the beginning I have striven to make sure we provide only honest information.
 It is nice when someone appreciates what we are doing.

 Concerning your question about how long to take HGH, with our product I would expect you to start seeing some benefits in the first month, but I expect it will take 3-6 months for you to see the full effects.